SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - run the staged path if scene creation succeeds
 - fall back cleanly if any stage fails
 - keep explicit layer boundaries in the shared flush model until the staged scene encoder lowers them
+- retain the last successful scratch capacities and reuse backend-local GPU arenas across flushes when possible

 The expensive staged work is delegated: